LoopKit/loopdocs/docs/browser/secrets.md

 The free level comes with plenty of storage and compute time to build the *Loop* app.

-### :material-dots-triangle: Substep 2.4 for Step 2

-> Next section, Create `GitHub Personal Access Token`, is :material-dots-triangle: Substep 4 out of 5 for Step 2.

 ### Create `GitHub Personal Access Token`

 ??? abstract "Section Summary (click to open/close)"